 Explore Guatape’s colors.

 Guatape is, hands down, the most colorful town we visited in Colombia, beating out even famously colorful Cartagena.
+It’s arguably the most colorful town we’ve ever seen on the planet!

 The buildings in the center of town are all brightly painted, and pretty zocalos (patterned designs that remind me a tiny bit of wainscoting with a very Colombian twist) cover the bottom halves of many of them.